 6.27.9.
 Other requirements

 6.27.9.1.
-The answer-back signal shall be provided by approved lighting and light-signalling devices and exterior courtesy lamps where in all these cases, the maximum luminous intensity per lamp does not exceed 700 cd on or above the HH line.
+The answer-back signal shall be provided by approved lighting and light-signalling devices and exterior courtesy lamps where in all these cases, the maximum luminous intensity per lamp does not exceed 7.00∙102cd on or above the HH line.
 However, front fog lamps, rear fog lamps and stop lamps are not permitted to be used.

 6.27.9.2.
 The answer-back signal may only be activated automatically in conjunction with the locking and unlocking of the door(s) and/or the detection of the vehicle user in proximity to the vehicle.